IlyaGusev/rulm/self_instruct/README.md

 ## Training
 Steps:
 * Install a version of transformers, peft and bitsandbytes for requirements.txt
-* Prepare your data as two JSONL files, with three fields: "instruction", "input", "output".
+* Prepare your data as two JSONL files, with three fields: "instruction", "input", "output"
-* Download some base model, for example, huggyllama/llama-7b.
+* Download some base model, for example, huggyllama/llama-7b
 * Fix pad, bos, eos tokens everywhere.
-And also a name of the tokenizer.
+And also a name of the tokenizer
-* Run training.
+* Run training

 Install libraries:
 ```